-We offer a comprehensive solution for businesses who are affected by the new Market Abuse Regulation.
+We offer a comprehensive solution for anyone affected by the Market Abuse Regulation.

 The Market Abuse Regulation (MAR) came into force on 3 July 2016.
-It is EU legislation with direct effect, which replaces the Market Abuse Directive (MAD).
-For AIM and ISDX companies, there will be a new regime altogether since AIM and ISDX securities (together with debt instruments issued by an AIM company or an ISDX company and related derivatives and linked financial instruments) are in scope.
+It is EU legislation with direct effect, which replaced the Market Abuse Directive (MAD) and in the UK applies to securities and related derivatives and linked financial instruments of AIM and NEX companies.in the same way as to those of companies on the Main Market.

-The FCA is responsible for enforcement of MAR and investigation of breaches but cannot give any waivers or derogations.
+The FCA is responsible for enforcement of MAR and investigation of breaches.
 However, as market regulator for AIM companies the London Stock Exchange has retained its rules relating to disclosure of price sensitive information by AIM companies, so the regimes operate in parallel.
 ISDX has a similar approach.

 How we can help you